Zilor/TF2-Scoutzknivez-replica/README.md

 - Updater support
 - Support for other games (This plugin relies heavily on features shiped with TF2)
 - Dedicated config file (Use server.cfg or a map specific config file to controll this plugin)
+- Support for the winner's podium found on sk_scoutzknivez_v4
+- Madness mode (aka.
+Minigun)